echeran/smile-of-murugan/webbook/conclusion.md

 too iconoclastic, too sophisticated, and too exclusive and clannish.

-Finally, I think that the specific glory of Tamil literature, past and present, is in the "short form”-in lyrical poetry, short story, essay; while the novel, the drama, and great epos do not belongowing to a complicated network of causes-to the great achievements of Tamil.
+Finally, I think that the specific glory of Tamil literature, past and present, is in the "short form”—in lyrical poetry, short story, essay; while the novel, the drama, and great epos do not belongowing to a complicated network of causes—to the great achievements of Tamil.

 Above all I believe that the outstanding works of Tamil literature